 * ADP points to weak payrolls report

-* New orders lifts service sector
+* New orders lift service sector

-* U.S. stocks drift lower
+* U.S. stocks higher in volatile session

 By Edward Krudy

 NEW YORK, Dec 5 U.S. private-sector hiring took